avSidharth/avSidharth.github.io/research.md

 # 🔭 Research Projects

-My research interests bridge two fascinating extremes of stellar evolution — from the dying embers of stars to the chemistry that seeds new planetary systems.
+I have worked on two fascinating extremes of stellar evolution — from the dying embers of stars to the chemistry that seeds new planetary systems.

 ---